Guidance for newcomers (civic integration path)

-- Newcomers who have already obtained a civic integration attestation
+- Newcomers who have already obtained a civic integration certificate

 - Newcomers who are not able to follow a civic integration path due to a serious illness or a handicap

-- Newcomers who obtained an attestation or diploma in the Belgian or Dutch education
+- Newcomers who obtained a certificate or diploma in the Belgian or Dutch education

 - Newcomers who followed a complete schoolyear of education for nonDutch speaking newcomers